kedro-org/kedro/docs/source/nodes_and_pipelines/modular_pipelines.md

 Pipelines are shareable between Kedro codebases via [micro-packaging](micro_packaging.md), but you must follow a couple of rules to ensure portability:

-* A pipeline that you want to share needs to be separated in terms of its folder structure. `kedro pipeline create` command make this easy.
+* A pipeline that you want to share needs to be separated in terms of its folder structure. `kedro pipeline create` command makes this easy.
 * Pipelines should **not** depend on the main Python package, as this would break portability to another project.
 * Catalog references are not packaged when sharing/consuming pipelines, i.e. the `catalog.yml` file is not packaged.
 * Kedro will only look for top-level configuration in `conf/`; placing a configuration folder within the pipeline folder will have no effect.